can-er/openai-monitor/README.md

 ## Usage

-Once set up, the script will run automatically every hour.
+Once set up, the script will run automatically 5min.
 It will check the OpenAI website for the specified text and send a notification to your Telegram if the text is not found.

 ## Troubleshooting